FAQs

 Comprehensive environmental studies have guided responsible development practices.
 The project has received approval through the Environmental Protection Authority’s highest level of environmental assessment – a Public Environmental Review.
 Following this milestone, the Marmion Marine Park Reserves Bill 2019 successfully passed through both Houses of Parliament.

 DevelopmentWA exemplifies true sustainability, having achieved EnviroDevelopment certification by meeting all six essential criteria.
 This prestigious certification encompasses six focus areas, known as leaves: ecosystems, waste, energy, materials, water, and community.
-Ocean Reef Marina will have an onsite renewable energy microgrid with battery storage will power the precinct efficiently.
-Smart technologies will integrate with the microgrid to enhance building energy and water efficiency through control and monitoring devices such as such smart meters, street lighting, and control systems.
+Ocean Reef Marina will have an onsite renewable energy microgrid with battery storage to power the precinct efficiently.
+Smart technologies will integrate with the microgrid to enhance building energy and water efficiency through control and monitoring devices such as such smart metres, street lighting, and control systems.
 Additional initiatives being implemented include:

 • Stormwater management and water sensitive urban design;